The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Experimental Details

 \subsection{Data Preprocessing}

-We use datasets as prepared by the ERASER dataset suite \cite{deyoung_eraser_2019}, which are publicly available and distributed under the original licenses for each dataset (including Creative Commons and MIT License), as well as SST-2 which is publicly available under a Creative Commons license \cite{socher2013recursive}.
-Note that BoolQ has only one split for evaluation.
-Additionally, note that for experiments in Sec.~\ref{sec:explanation_experiments}, we use a subset of 50k points for training models on SNLI, and we use the 500 shortest SST-2 test points according to the number of tokens given by the BERT tokenizer \cite{wolf2019huggingface}.
+We use datasets as prepared by the ERASER dataset suite \cite{deyoung_eraser_2019}, which are publicly available and distributed under the original licenses for each dataset (including Creative Commons and MIT License),\footnote{\url{http://www.eraserbenchmark.com/}} as well as SST-2 which is publicly available under a Creative Commons license \cite{socher2013recursive}.\footnote{\url{https://www.kaggle.com/atulanandjha/stanford-sentiment-treebank-v2-sst2}} Note that BoolQ has only one split for evaluation.
+Additionally, note that for experiments in Sec.~\ref{sec:explanation_experiments}, we use a subset of 50k points for training models on SNLI, and we use the 500 shortest SST-2 test points according to the number of tokens given by the BERT tokenizer \cite{wolf2019huggingface} in order to compare with exhaustive search for this dataset.

 For preprocessing, input text is split by spaces into a list of words.
 We tokenize each word independently and concatenate the resulting tokens.
 Each input consists of a document section and a query section.
 The document section contains the document while the query section contains the question.
 The two sections are separated by [SEP].
 The entire input is preceded by a [CLS] token and followed by a [SEP] token.
-Note that these special tokens are never replaced by the \texttt{Replace} function.
 For inputs longer than 512 tokens (the maximum input length for our task model Bert), we truncate the input document so that the entire input is shorter or equal to 512 tokens.